hashicorp/consul/consul/endpoints.md

 Nodes can register the services they provide, and deregister them later.
 The service exposes the following methods:

-* Register : Registers that a node provides a given service
+* Register : Registers a node, and potentially a node service
-* Deregister : Deregisters that a node provides a given service
+* Deregister : Deregisters a node, and potentially a node service

-* RemoveFailedNode: Used to force remove a failed node

 * ListDatacenters: List the known datacenters
 * ListServices : Lists the available services